zhangby2085/Fuzzy-String-Matching/README.md

 are framed by a motivating task that triggers searching.
 We aim at better understanding the rationale behind actions and by this enable combining task-based approach into tool development and evaluation.

+# ABOUT
+This repository contains the code to collect .
+The tasks include:
+1. collect
+2. Language
+3. Identity
+4. Create
+5. Perform